- editor -

 I am a full member of the Canberra Society of Editors.

 I hold a PhD (2002, Linguistics) from the Australian National University.
-I was conferred the title Adjunct Professor by the University of Oulu in Finland (Docent, 2012), for my achievements and standing in research and education.
+I was conferred the title Adjunct Professor by the University of Oulu in Finland (Docent, 2012), for my achievements and international standing in research and education.
 I also hold BA Honours (Linguistics, 1st Class) and MA (Applied Linguistics) degrees, both from Macquarie University in Sydney.

 My primary employed academic editing positions, apart from freelance work, have been in staff development (three years) and student support (six years), both at the Australian National University.
 My roles were focussed on helping writers to develop or finalise their texts for submission and assessment, of whatever form.
 Staff were applying for national and institutional educational grants and awards.
 I have also acted as coordinating editor for a university centre’s 5-year evaluation report.